What are AML rules and anti money laundering regulations? What AML procedures are rules, and which ones are regulations?

 AML rules are usually detailed and technical, and the focus is on abiding by the regulatory (standard) requirements.

-Examples of AML Rules include;
+Examples of Anti money laundering Rules include;

 1. Know Your Customer (KYC) Procedures or Measures